Mwielscher/derma-genomics/README.md

 ## Creating NAT and configuring Private Google Access and Firewall

-1. In VPC networks select the subnet for the <region> where the cromwell server and worker nodes will be provisioned
+1. In VPC default networks select the subnet (click default in subnet column) on default for the \<region\> where the cromwell server and worker nodes will be provisioned
 <p align="center">
 <img src="/png/VPC_networks.png" alt="VPC_net" width="600"/>
 <br/><br/>